Simple Dust Catcher for Sanding Drywall

 Grass Seed Broadcaster

-When it's time to clean out the refrigerator, be sure to save those plastic berry containers.
+When it's time to clean out the refrigerator, be sure to save those plastic berry containers for repurposing ideas.
 You can toss the mushy raspberries, but wash and dry the container—it's perfect for spreading grass seed on your lawn!

 Cardboard Drop Cloth